-- noam.aprs2.net for North America
+- noam.aprs2.net - for North America

-- soam.aprs2.net for South America
+- for South America soam.aprs2.net

-- euro.aprs2.net for Europe and Africa
+- euro.aprs2.net - for Europe and Africa

-- asia.aprs2.net
+- asia.aprs2.net •

-- for Asia - for Oceania
+- for Asia - for Oceania aunz.aprs2.net

-aunz.aprs2.net - for Oceania

 Each name has multiple addresses corresponding to the various servers available in your region.
 Why not just specify the name of one specific server?
 This approach offers several advantages: